Lexus IS vs ES

 Both cars are distinctly Lexus with bold styling and large front-grilles.
 The more compact IS lends itself well to its sportier design that features a rear diffuser and various intakes, whereas the ES has a tamer, more reserved design.

-LED headlamps, taillamps and daytime running lights comes as standard on the IS, but you’ll need to fork out an extra $1,515 for the luxury on the ES.
+LED headlamps, tail lights and daytime running lights come as standard on the IS, but you’ll need to fork out extra for the same luxury on the ES.

 Which car has the superior interior is mostly subjective.
 The Lexus IS has a sporty, angular interior design that is very similar to the Lexus RC coupe.
 Meanwhile, the ES goes for a more ‘luxury’ interior that shares more in common with the top-of-the-line Lexus LS sedan.